Parables/arkesel-sdk/README.md

 ### Composing SMS

-You can fluently compose the SMS by chaining the setter methods exposed by the `ArkeselSmsBuilder` trait used by both `ArkeselMessageBuilder` and `ArkeselSms` classes;
+You can fluently compose the SMS by chaining the setter methods exposed by the `ArkeselMessageBuilder`;

 ```php
 public function toArkesel($notifiable)